Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Proposed Approach

 where $\lambda$ is a tunable hyper-parameter.

-One technical challenge exists for the node selection operation that selects the node with maximum pointer attention $i=\argmax_i (p(q_t=Q_i))$ during the graph translation process in GPT.
-As we know, the max value selection operation implemented as \textit{argmax} \footnote{\url{https://pytorch.org/docs/stable/generated/torch.argmax.html}} is non-differentiable, thus leading to the lost gradient after node selection.
-In a classic seq-to-seq setting, the selection operation only impacts the subsequent sequence generation, and the supervision signals can be propagated since the ground-truth sequence is given.
-However, in our \textit{GT-D2G} setting, we need to propagate gradients all the way from the Graph Predictor in the end to the Graph Translator and Graph Encoder in the beginning.
-Inspired by the Straight-Through Gumbel Softmax trick \cite{DBLP:journals/corr/BengioLC13,DBLP:conf/iclr/MaddisonMT17,DBLP:conf/iclr/JangGP17}, we use a hard-version \textit{Gumbel-Softmax} \footnote{\url{https://pytorch.org/docs/stable/_modules/torch/nn/functional.html\#gumbel_softmax}} to sample one-hot vectors from the predicted probabilities, so that the \textit{argmax} process is fully differentiable.
+One technical challenge exists for the node selection operation that selects the node with maximum pointer attention $i=\underset{i}{\argmax} (\mathsf{p}(\bm{q_t}=\bm{Q_i}))$ during the graph translation process in GPT.
+Firstly, the max value selection operation implemented as \textit{argmax} is non-differentiable, thus leading to the lost gradient after node selection.
+Secondly, \textit{argmax} is a deterministic sampling operator, thus making the GPT loses exploration ability.
+The exploration ability or stochastic sampling is important during the early training stages of GPT, because the predicted probability to select a node is not very reliable at that time.
+Inspired by the re-parameterization tricks for categorical variables sampling~\cite{DBLP:journals/corr/BengioLC13,DBLP:conf/iclr/MaddisonMT17,DBLP:conf/iclr/JangGP17}, we adopt a hard-version \textit{Gumbel-Softmax} to sample one-hot vectors from the predicted probabilities, so that the node selection process in GPT is differentiable and stochastic.
+The sampled probability $P_{t,i}$ to choose node $i$ at time step $t$ then becomes:

+where $\mathsf{p}_{t,i}$ is the predicted probability as defined in Eq~\eqref{eq:node_select2}, $G_i\sim \text{Gumbel}(0,1)$ is the $i$-th random variable sampled from the Gumbel distribution, and $\tau$ is the temperature parameter for \textit{softmax}.
+We set a relative large temperature to enforce $P_t=(P_{t,1}, P_{t,2}, \dots, P_{t,n})$ has the one-hot vector shape.
+During training, we use $P_t \cdot Q$ to represent selecting one particular node for gradient backpropagation.

-Moreover, to generate concept maps of flexible sizes, we incorporate the special \textit{``EOS''} node at the first position of pseudo node sequence, denoted as ``$\Diamond$'' in Figure \ref{fig:graph_translator}.
+Moreover, to generate concept maps of flexible sizes, we incorporate the special \textit{``EOS''} node at the first position of pseudo node sequence, denoted as ``$\Diamond$'' in Fig. \ref{fig:graph_translator}.
 The end of an output node sequence is determined when the \textit{``EOS''} is predicted.
 For the completeness of concept maps, we penalize node sequences that are too short, which can be implemented by applying a penalty to \textit{``EOS''} node predicted at every time step as follows

-The function $Penalty(t) > 0$ defines a penalty curve depending on the current time step $t$.
+The function $\Penalty(t) > 0$ defines a penalty curve depending on the current time step $t$.
 In our implementation, we choose the RBF kernel function $\Phi (t,t')=exp(-\frac{\left\|t-t'\right\|^2}{2\sigma^2})$ for the penalty curve \cite{chen1991orthogonal}.
 Therefore, the overall loss function for \textit{GT-D2G} is:

 To sum up, our whole framework is trained in an end-to-end fashion, while Graph Encoder, Graph Translator, and Graph Predictor are guided by the downstream task with the goal of reducing classification loss.
 In this way, each module is jointly learned and enhanced.
 Moreover, the translation process is regularized by the coverage loss and graph size loss, aiming to produce high-quality concept maps depending on the input documents' characteristics.